Unlock the power of 15 minutes

 Why 15 Minutes?

-• Students who read for at least 15 minutes a day consistently outperform their peers in literacy assessments, including NAPLAN.
+Research shows students who read for 15 minutes a day consistently outperform their peers in literacy assessments—including NAPLAN.

-• Early intervention is key.
-Struggling readers in Year 2 are far less likely to reach proficiency by Year 5 without structured support.
+Early support matters: Struggling readers in Year 2 need intervention to reach proficiency by Year 5.

 School Performance & Early Literacy Growth